 A: All students are charged the tuition and fee rates posted on the program’s Tuition & Fees website page.

 Q: Is financial aid available for this program?

 A: Students seeking the Graduate Certificate in Terrorism Analysis are not eligible for federal financial aid.
 However, students can use employer provided assistance, many Veteran's Benefits programs, and alternative private student loans.

 Q: Does the admissions committee have a preference for the letters of recommendation?

-A: We prefer academic or professional letters.
+A: We prefer academic and/or professional letters.
 Your recommenders should be able to discuss your ability to succeed in graduate level coursework.

 Q: Will I ever need to come to the University of Maryland Campus?

 A: No. The program is entirely online.
 Instructors often teach from locations all over the country.